se7enxweb/exponential/doc/features/4.1/webdav_readme.txt

 Copy
 ----

-The previous eZ Publish WebDAV engine did not support copying of files and folders.
+The previous Exponential WebDAV engine did not support copying of files and folders.
 The new WebDAV implementation based on eZ Components supports copying files and folders.